 Enjoyment is key

 During my lab days at the hospitals, I really enjoyed the fact that I was having an impact on a patient’s life, even though most patients do not know you exist!
-Nearly 70 per cent of decisions made by doctors and nurses are based on the lab results that we provide, so even though you have no patient contact you are having a direct effect on the level of care they are receiving, and making a real difference to their (hopeful) recovery.
+Nearly 70 per cent of decisions made by doctors and nurses are based on the lab results that we provide, so even though you have no patient contact you are having a direct effect on the level of care patients receive, and making a real difference to their (hopeful) recovery.

 The surprises keep coming